pingcap/docs-dm/en/query-status.md

 - `Finished`:

     - The finished subtask status.
-    - Only when the full replication subtask is finished normally, the task is switched to this status.
+    - Only when the full migration subtask is finished normally, the task is switched to this status.

 ### Status switch diagram